 9) It’s helped me grow my blog: I switched Cooking Chat over to WordPress in November 2014.
 I was getting about 3,000 page views per month at the time; now I’m up around 40,000 and growing steadily.
 Understanding SEO from FBP lessons and tips from fellow FBPers has really helped with the growth.
 Another big reason is the photography tips I’ve learned from Lindsay.
 The income generated here on Cooking Chat is still modest, but between ads and sponsored posts I have been earning between $500 to $1000 in my busy months.
 BTW, Lindsay and Bjork wisely counsel that growing a profitable food blog takes time, no promises of instant success.

 10) Time is running out!
-Ok, I have already mentioned that May 31 is the deadline to join Food Blogger Pro before the doors close to new members until next fall.
+Ok, I have already mentioned that November 15 is the deadline to join Food Blogger Pro before the doors close to new members until next Spring.
 But hey, that deadline has gotten even closer while you were reading this post, so I thought I should end with a friendly reminder!

 I’d be happy to answer any questions you might have about the FBP membership based on my experience.
 Just leave a comment or shoot me an email and I’d be happy to share with you more about my experience with Food Blogger Pro.